PaperMC/PaperDocs/source/java-update/index.rst

 of), and press the *Startup* tab.

 Proceed by selecting ``ghcr.io/pterodactyl/yolks:java_16`` from the *Image* dropdown under *Docker Container Configuration*.
-If you are running older panel version, manually enter the image url in the custom image field.
+If you are running an older panel version, manually enter the image url in the custom image field.
 For Java 11, select it from the dropdown instead or replace ``16`` with ``11``.

 .. image:: java-update-assets/pterodactyl-startup-tab.png